-Singapore may not be anywhere near romantic as Paris is, but we do have our fair share of artsy intellectual types roaming the streets, green parks, and charming French bistros.
-Not quite fine-dining and not quite a cafe, this is where a self-respecting Francophile may find quality lobster bisque, steak frites, or classic coq au vin.
+Singapore may not be anywhere near romantic as Paris is, but we do have our fair share of artsy intellectual types roaming the streets, lush green parks, and authentic French restaurants.
+Not quite fine-dining and not quite a cafe, these bistros are where every self-respecting Francophile may find quality lobster bisque, steak frites, or classic coq au vin.
 Want to live the French dream?
 Here are 9 bistros in Singapore who do it best.

 L’Entrecôte – The French Brasserie